failk8s/lab-carvel-passwords/workshop/content/exercises/02-passwords-with-ytt.md

 When using the Carvel tools to manage deployment of an application, we can still have the secret resource definition under source code control, but can use the template mechanism of ``ytt`` to substitute the value of the secret at the time of deployment.
+This can be seen in the ``secret.yaml`` file of our first example.

 ```editor:select-matching-text
 file: ~/exercises/resources-v1/secret.yaml